demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

 tags: ["clojure"]
 ---

 The Order Management System(OMS) of our client exposes its operations in the form of messages via [IBM-MQ](https://www.ibm.com/products/mq).
 In this blog post, we are going to focus on the setup the infrastructure to receive and process these message in our application.
-I'll also be sharing how we implemented the error (exception) handling across the application.

 > This blog post is a part 6 of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}).